ClickHouse/ClickHouse/docs/en/sql-reference/statements/detach.md

 This statement does not delete the table’s data or metadata.

-Permamently detached table or view can be reattached with [ATTACH](../../sql-reference/statements/attach.md) query and can be shown with [SHOW CREATE TABLE](../../sql-reference/statements/show.md#show-create-table) query.
+Permanently detached table or view can be reattached with [ATTACH](../../sql-reference/statements/attach.md) query and can be shown with [SHOW CREATE TABLE](../../sql-reference/statements/show.md#show-create-table) query.

 [Original article](https://clickhouse.tech/docs/en/sql-reference/statements/detach/) <!--hide-->